google/kernel-sanitizers/KFENCE.md

 designed to have negligible cost to permit enabling it in production environments.

+KFENCE is inspired by [GWP-ASan](http://llvm.org/docs/GwpAsan.html), a userspace tool with similar properties, and can be seen as its kernel sibling.

 Compared to KASAN, KFENCE trades performance for precision.
 However, with enough total uptime KFENCE will detect bugs in code paths not typically exercised by non-production test workloads.
 One way to quickly achieve a large